DataTalksClub/llm-zoomcamp/cohorts/2024/01-intro/homework.md

 Now let's search in our index.

-For a query "How do I execute a command in a running docker container?", what's the score for the top ranking result?
+We will execute a query "How do I execute a command in a running docker container?".

 Use only `question` and `text` fields and give `question` a boost of 4, and use `"type": "best_fields"`.

+What's the score for the top ranking result?

 * 94.05
 * 84.05